Wednesday, December 31, 2014

 As Leona's choices shaped her life, they affect her family to this day.
 Her descendants are an Arizona family because she stopped and stayed in Kingman.
 Her photographic experience became a life-long passion, leading to the vast collection of photographs, negatives and slides that came to me at her death.
 It is directly due to her choices that I am a scrapbooker and genealogy buff.
 And, of course, because of those hobbies, this blog exists.

 So ends the series, 52 Ancestors in the 52 weeks of 2014.
-Please join me in 2015 for Murder at Mauvaisterre Creek, as I share the story of the murder of Leona's great-grandfather.
+Please join me at Murder at Mauvaisterre Creek, as I share the story of the murder of Leona's great-grandfather.

 Tuesday, December 30, 2014